Japheth-Kosgei/Oljore/README.md

 ## Objectives
 ### Accomodation Schedule
 - Provide a user experience for creating and editing accomodation schedules and presenting/printing them.
-- Include a feature of calculating space areas.
+- Include a feature of calculating space areas and giving a statistical report/chart.

 ### Case studies
 - Enable the architect to produce a location map of the building being studied.